Nodnarboen/k8s-workshop/README.md

 # Hands On Training for PerformGo!
 APAC K8S

-This repository contains labs for the k8s Hands-On Bootcamp March 2019.
+This repository contains labs for the PerformGo!
+Hands-On Kubernetes Session.
 We will be using Google Kubernetes Engine (GKE) for this hands-on but this will work on other platforms as well.

 ## Contents